WFRT/verif/README.rst

 Copyright and license
 ---------------------

-Copyright © 2015-2017 UBC Weather Forecast Research Team. ``verif`` is licensed under the 3-clause BSD license.
+Copyright © 2015-2017 UBC Weather Forecast Research Team.
+Verif is licensed under the 3-clause BSD license.
 See LICENSE file.